awolcoder/Currency-Converter/css_advanced/README.md

-HEllo!
-This is Smile School's official website.
+Hello!
+Welcome to Joyful Academy's official website!

-This website contains the list of the different courses we offer.
-It has the pricing page where the pricing information is found.
-Registration is free for the first batch of enrollers from July till August 1 !
-So take advantage of theis opportunity!
+We’re thrilled to introduce our diverse range of courses aimed at helping you cultivate a genuine and radiant smile.
+Check out our pricing page for all the details on our offerings.
+And here’s the exciting part: Registration is free for the first group of enrollers from July until August 1!
+Don’t let this opportunity pass you by!

-At Smile School, we offer the best smiling trainings and support with our proffesional smiling mentors.This mentors are professional who have a good experiance and knowledge at teaching smiling to our students.
-We also provide comprehensive tutorials on the different types of smiling techniques.

-There are many postive testimonials of individuals who enrolled in Smile School in the past.
-They benefited a lot from joining our school. and they recommend others to join the school and enhance their smiling skills.

-So please join and enroll in this wonderful school!!!

-Contacts: Email: Twitter: Facebook:
+At Joyful Academy, we are committed to providing exceptional smiling training, led by our dedicated mentors.
+Our instructors bring a wealth of experience and a passion for teaching the art of smiling.
+You'll find engaging tutorials that cover everything from the fundamentals to advanced smiling techniques.

+But don’t just take our word for it!
+We have numerous heartwarming testimonials from individuals who have thrived at Joyful Academy.
+They’ve gained invaluable skills and often encourage others to join us on this joyful journey.

+So why wait?
+Come join us at Joyful Academy and discover the power of a genuine smile!

+Contact Us:

+Email: Joyful Academy
+Twitter: Joyful Academy
+Facebook: Joyful Academy
-@2020 Smiles School | All Rights Reserved
+© 2024 Joyful Academy | All Rights Reserved